 Expertise and public engagement

-I have published two monographs concerned with cultural and scientific dementia narratives:
+I have published two monographs about dementia in science and culture:

 The Diseased Brain and the Failing Mind.
 Dementia in Science, Medicine and Literature of the Long Twentieth Century (Bloomsbury, 2020); open access thanks to Wellcome Trust funding.

 The Poetics and Politics of Alzheimer’s Disease Life-Writing (Palgrave, 2017); open access thanks to Wellcome Trust funding.